 But, as per Moyes, people are getting it totally wrong.
 First of all, it was the kind of a holiday which the players deserved because they had to keep going without any break at all during the festive period towards the end of the last year and they didn’t even complain.
 So it was only fair that during this little gap when no matches were scheduled, they were taken away.

 And secondly, even if the tour was not organised, a few guys were going to be sacked because the decision regarding that had already been taken earlier and it’s actually the past hierarchies which are responsible for these sackings.
+Whilst the Bonus PMU Sport website had Moyes at odds-on to be out at the end of the season, Sunderland still have a fighting chance.

 In the opinion of Moyes, if the past hierarchies had done their job appropriately, the current hierarchy wouldn’t have found itself in a situation like this right now where it has no option other than handing out exit orders to its employees.